adelana107/School-management-system/README.md

 # 🏫 School Management System

 A Django-based school portal for managing applications, student admissions, staff records, course registration, screening, payments, and more.

+> > > > > > > afbf177 (Updated the README.md)

 ---